kabaacke-psy/fmriprep_workshop_uwm2023/1_DICOMToBIDSConversion/CondaPythonSetup/README.md

 # Conda/Python Setup
 [Python](https://www.python.org/) is a freely available and relatively intuitive programming language commonly used for a wide variety of purposes.
-[Conda](https://docs.conda.io/en/latest/) is a freely package management system and environment management system.
-We will primarily be using Conda for Python environment setup, but it is important to keep in mind that it can do much more than that if the circumstance calls for it.
+[Conda](https://docs.conda.io/en/latest/) is a freely available package management system and environment management system.
+We will primarily be using Conda for Python environment setup, but it is important to keep in mind that it can do much more.

 ## Creating a conda environment
 First we need to create log into an environment suitable to accomplish our tasks.
 You can complete the following steps on the visual node, but I recommend connecting to a compute node for the sake of speed and efficiency.
 To do so, enter the following command: